Enrique1103/100-exercises-in-Python-interview/README.md

-# 100 Days of Python Interview 🚀
+# 100 exercises of Python Interview 🚀

 My personal challenge to master algorithms and prepare myself for the IT ecosystem.
 This repository contains the solutions to 100 technical problems, applying principles of **Clean Code** and **Data Structures** optimization..